mwesterham/TFPlayground/README.md

-# TFPlayground
+# Tensorflow Playground

-This repository serves as demonstration of tensorflow model implementations and ML concepts in the form of different " experiments".
+This repository serves as demonstration of tensorflow model implementations and ML concepts in the form of different experiments.
 A series of base classes are additionally provided in order to facilitate each experiment and generify the training process.
-A short explanation of each experiment is provided below.
+An explanation of each experiment is provided below.

 ### Classifier Experiment